cockroachdb/docs/v1.1/performance-best-practices-overview.md

 ### Use `TRUNCATE` instead of `DELETE` to Delete All Rows in a Table

-The [`TRUNCATE` statement](truncate.html) removes all rows from a table by dropping the table and recreating a new table with the same name.
-This is better performant than using `DELETE`, which performs multiple transactions to delete all rows.
+The [`TRUNCATE`](truncate.html) statement removes all rows from a table by dropping the table and recreating a new table with the same name.
+This performs better than using `DELETE`, which performs multiple transactions to delete all rows.

 ## Bulk Insert Best Practices